pbmacsodak/CSW038-WebAnimation/intro-javascript-game-dev/README.md

 BE AWARE - the actual repository for this textbook is at: https://github.com/Apress/intro-javascript-game-dev.git

-I may have changed this code or added to the files as I teach a course in Web Animation...
+I may have changed the code or added additional files in this repository when I teach a course in Web Animation...